gitlabhq/gitlabhq/doc/api/milestones.md

 + `id` (required) - The ID of a project
 + `milestone_id` (required) - The ID of a project milestone

-Return values:

-+ `200 Ok` on success and the single milestone
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID not found

 ## Create new milestone